 Online Associate's Degree in Medical Billing and Coding

-How Is a Medical Billing and Coding Online Associate's Degree Program Delivered?
+Overview of Medical Billing and Coding Associate's Degree

 In general, an online associate's degree in medical billing and coding is valued the same as that earned in an on-campus setting.
-Generally the online program is delivered asynchronously, which allows you to access the material 24/7 at your convenience.
+The online program is often delivered asynchronously, allowing you to access the material 24/7, at your convenience.
 However, courses are usually conducted within specified start and stop dates.
 Schools use a course management system such as Moodle or Blackboard that allows you to communicate with faculty and classmates and submit assignments.

 How Do I Find a Program?

 The National Center for Education Statistics (NCES) is an excellent source information on postsecondary institutions.
 You may want to search the NCES online database for a school that offers an appropriate degree program.